BZoennchen/supercollider-book/chapters/sounddesign/cookbook/percussive-sound.md

 ### Bells

-Very different from string and wind instruments, bells consists of many inharmonic partials.
+Very different from string and wind instruments, bells consist of many inharmonic partials.
 In the section [additive synthesis](sec-additive-synthesis), we already constructed the sound of a bell using the sum of multiple sine waves ``SinOsc``:

 ```isc